Best Dash Camera Reviews for 2023

 Best 4K Dashcam: Viofo A139 Pro ($229 Front, $299 Front/Rear, $369 Front/Rear/Interior)

 The Viofo A139 Pro features the all new Sony Starvis 2 sensor and is my current pick for the best dashcam on the market.
-This is fast becoming my go-to recommendation for 2023 and I’m upgrading my wife’s A139 to the new A139 Pro.
+This is fast becoming my go-to recommendation for 2023.
+I now run one in my car and I’ve upgraded my wife’s A139 to the new A139 Pro.

 Thanks to its new Sony Starvis 2 sensor, it offers even better video quality and low light performance compared to other dashcams on the market.
 It records in 4K with the front camera and 1080p with the optional rear and interior dashcams.